stooged/PI-Pwn/README.md

 The <a href=https://www.raspberrypi.com/products/raspberry-pi-4-model-b/>Raspberry Pi 4</a>, <a href=https://www.raspberrypi.com/products/raspberry-pi-400/>Raspberry Pi 400</a> and <a href=https://www.raspberrypi.com/products/raspberry-pi-5/>Raspberry Pi 5</a> can act as a virtual flash drive to the console if the pi is plugged into the console usb port removing the need for a flash drive to load payloads.<br>

-There is also a webserver to control the pi or change settings by accessing http://pppwn.local from the console or your pc if you have internet access enabled.<br>
+There is also a webserver to control the pi, change settings and send payloads by accessing http://pppwn.local from the console or your pc if you have internet access enabled.<br>

 <br>